narenaryan/deutsch-trainer/README.md

-Deutsch Trainer
+Bequem
 ===============
-This is a desktop application for german learners.
+Bequem is a desktop application for german learners.
 It uses vocabulary and grammar to generate flash-cards, and saves your progress.

 Requirements